How can you make grooming easier for your groomer, dog, and your wallet? Those are the most common questions at my shop.

 We Have To Go Deeper

-We need to get those hidden tangles, and for that we need to brush all the way to the skin everytime we brush (often times we recommend using a Grey Hound Comb with long pins to get in deeper).
+We need to get those hidden tangles, and for that we need to brush all the way to the skin every time we brush (for this we need some recommended brushes and combs).

 Be meticulous and patient; make it a calming and rewarding experience for your dog.
 Never ever rip or tear at mats or tangles.